Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Background

 Autoregressive estimators approximate the levels of fidelity sequentially, starting at level $K$ (lowest-fidelity), and apply some mapping from level ${l}+1$ to level ${l}$ until the highest fidelity is reached.
 In contrast to cokriging models, each individual surrogate model $h_{l}:\R^d \rightarrow \R$ is trained separately instead of jointly.
 An example of such an approach is that proposed by \gls{koh} in \cite{kennedy_predicting_2000}.
 The \gls{koh} method adapts surrogate model $h_{{l}+1}$ to match the next-highest level $h_{{l}}$:

-where $\rho \in \R$ is a constant scaling $h_{{l}+1}$ to $h_{{l}}$.
-The function $\delta:\R^d \rightarrow \R$ accounts for nonlinear variation not captured by $\rho$.
+where $\rho_l \in \R$ is a constant scaling $h_{{l}+1}$ to $h_{{l}}$.
+The function $\delta:\R^d \rightarrow \R$ accounts for nonlinear variation not captured by $\rho_l$.
 In \cite{kennedy_predicting_2000}, $\delta(\bx)$ is a \gls{gp}:

 where $\mu_{l}$ and $k_{{l}}$ are the level-specific mean and kernel functions.
-The parameters $\rho$ and $\theta$ at each level are chosen via maximum marginal likelihood estimation in a manner similar to that described in \cref{eqn:gpr-objective-func}.
-Sometimes, authors elect to parameterize $\rho$ as a function $\rho(\bx)$ \cite{gratiet_multi-fidelity_2013}.
+The parameters $\rho_l$ and $\theta$ at each level are chosen via maximum marginal likelihood estimation similarly to that described in \cref{eqn:gpr-objective-func}.
+Sometimes, authors elect to parameterize $\rho_l$ as a function $\rho_l(\bx)$ \cite{gratiet_multi-fidelity_2013}.
+Generally, no constraints are placed on the coefficients $\rho_1, \dots, \rho_{K-1}$, however, when many levels of fidelity are present, keeping $\rho_l \approx 1$ prevents significant exponential growth or decay of posterior means and variances \cite{gratiet_multi-fidelity_2013}.
 The estimator described in \cref{eqn:koh_model} can also be formulated as a multi-output GP where $\delta_{l}(\bx) \sim \setN(0, k_{{l}})$ and $h_{{l}+1} \sim \setN(0, k_{{l}+1})$:

-This approach is also known as ``recursive cokriging" \cite{gratiet_recursive_2014}.
+This approach is also known as ``recursive cokriging'' \cite{gratiet_recursive_2014}.

-In contrast, the \gls{nargp} approach proposed in \cite{perdikaris_nonlinear_2017} combines the $\rho \cdot h_{{l}+1}(\bx)$ term into a single nonlinear transformation of $\bx$ and $h_{{l}+1}(\bx)$:
+In contrast, the \gls{nargp} approach proposed in \cite{perdikaris_nonlinear_2017} combines the $\rho_l \cdot h_{{l}+1}(\bx)$ term into a single nonlinear transformation of $\bx$ and $h_{{l}+1}(\bx)$:

-The consolidation of $\rho$, $h_{{l}+1}(\bx)$ and $\delta(\bx)$ results in the following multifidelity kernel:
+The consolidation of $\rho_l$, $h_{{l}+1}(\bx)$ and $\delta(\bx)$ results in the following multifidelity kernel:

 Each of these kernels is parameterized by unique hyperparameters $\theta_{ p}$, $\theta_{h}$, and $\theta_{\delta}$ at each level of fidelity.
 Because the kernel takes evaluations of $h_{l+1}$ as inputs, these inputs are uncertain.
 However, under the assumption that the levels of fidelity are noiseless and the training data are nested such that $\bX_{l} \subset \bX_{{l}+1}$ (see \cite{perdikaris_nonlinear_2017, gratiet_recursive_2014}), the estimator can be trained at each fidelity level as a single-fidelity GP by maximum marginal likelihood estimation.
+Some work has considered autoregressive GP priors which incorporate underlying physics \cite{spitieris_bayesian_2023, yang_physics-informed_2019, yang_when_2020}.